basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 For more details about what each bit of syntax means, and other syntax options, read the following sections.
 As a quick explanation of how this example map/reduce query worked, though:

-# The objects named *p1*, *p2*, and *p5* from the @alice@ bucket were given as inputs to the query.
+* The objects named *p1*, *p2*, and *p5* from the `alice` bucket were given as inputs to the query.
-# The map function from the phase was run on each object.
+* The map function from the phase was run on each object.
 The function:

 ```javascript
 function(v) {